AWS App Runner vs Elastic Beanstalk: Differences Compared

 • Forces scaling based on HTTP requests

 If you only have a few microservices and aren’t concerned about public access then App Runner may work for you.
-It does abstract away much of the management hassle of the more powerful Elastic Container Service and this may be good for you.
+It does abstract away much of the management hassle of the more powerful Elastic Container Service, which may be good for you.
 But I still don’t think I would recommend it for microservices.

 When to use App Runner